 View your Live Security Cameras from Anywhere

 Videotex Security can set up your cameras so that you can view them from anywhere – from a web browser, an iPhone, a laptop, or network.
 We can password protect the cameras so that only authorized personnel can view them.
 When you receive the call from your monitoring service that there is a problem, you can quickly determine the nature of the alarm.
 View our parking lot camera below:

 View your Live Security System from an iPhone or iPad

-Whether you are an iPhone user, an iPad user, a Blackberry user, an Android user, or any other smart phone, Videotex offers a system you can view live from your phone web browser.
+Whether you are an iPhone user, an iPad user, a PC or MAC user, an Android user, or any other smart phone, Videotex offers a system you can view live from your phone web browser.
 You can view your live cameras from the smartphone web browser, no special software is required.
 Now be in touch with your valuable property 24×7.